kutschke/SecondaryInputs/README.md

 This makes the same output as running `read.fcl` on `all.art`.
 It also writes the output file `join_tdaq1.art`.
 You can run `read.fcl` on this to verify that it too is correct.

-So far it all works.
+So we have an existence proof that this will work for our use case.
+We should add this test as part of the acceptance for a new art or ask that the art team do the equivalent.

 ## Exercise 3.

 This exercise, is almost identical to exercise 2, the difference being that the art process_name of `crv_tdaq2.fcl` is different than that of `trkcal.fcl`.
-It's file distinguished from those of exercise 2 by the substitution `tdaq1` with `tdaq2`.
+It's files are distinguished from those of exercise 2 by the substitution `tdaq1` with `tdaq2`.
 The steps are:

 <pre>